S&P 500 sets record high on relief over U.S. fiscal deal

 "That is why we saw buying over the last week and that is why we will see continued buying for a few more days."

-The CBOE Volatility Index, a measure of investor anxiety, fell to 13.43, the lowest since September 20, the week before the government shutdown began.
+The CBOE Volatility Index .VIX, a measure of investor anxiety, fell to 13.43, the lowest since September 20, the week before the government shutdown began.

 Investors had worried that an extended shutdown would weigh on economic growth and corporate outlooks.
 A Reuters survey showed economists have grown less optimistic about prospects for the economy as the fight over fiscal policy took its toll.